kevydotvinu/tinyPXE/README.md

 # tinyPXE
-A tiny PXE server using DNSMASQ
+A dockerized PXE server using DNSMASQ.

 ## Prerequisites packages
 ```